szabadkabence/icinga-deployer/README.md

 - Generates Icinga host configuration files.
 - Securely transfers configuration files to the Icinga server using SSH.
 - Allows the user to restart the Icinga service remotely.
+- Dropdowns for OS, Server Type, Main Directory, Subdirectory, and Location are customizable via `config.ini`.

 ## Project Structure